 IN THE NOT SO MUCH COLUMN

 - The gender roles of the parents in the Olivia series are far from feminist.
 Take another look at the breakfast table scenes, in which the father is always reading the paper and the mother is always tending to the kids.
-Take a close look at the mother’s face.
+Take a close look at the mother’s face in the image below.
 Does she look happy about this situation?
 Why not??

 - Despite being an avid reader of the newspaper, who is it with the job/privilege of reading picture books to Olivia each night?
 Apparently we have a crisis of boys and reading.
 Why aren’t the pig parents alternating the nightly reading to Olivia?
 Perhaps the father is busy tucking the younger siblings into bed?
 Unfortunately we don’t see that on the page, so we are left to conclude that keeping up with current events and politics is a male domain whereas reading fiction to young ones is a female one.